mixpeek/iab-mapper/README.md

 ---

 ## 📜 License
-TBD by Mixpeek.
+MIT.
+See `LICENSE`.

 Include IAB attribution in your deployed UI/footer:
 > “IAB is a registered trademark of the Interactive Advertising Bureau.
 This tool is an independent utility built by Mixpeek for interoperability with IAB Content Taxonomy standards.”